-Given Below are the few common but major reasons behind the rejection of AdSense application.
-If you are able to tackle them properly chances of rejection goes down exponentially and chances of approval go up.
+Given Below are the few common but major reasons behind rejection of AdSense application.
+If you are able to tackle them properly chances of rejection goes down exponentially and chances of approval goes up.
 Without further ado, let’s get down to business.

-The first impression is the last impression, almost everyone has heard it, but very few understand the phrase.
-If you want that Google does not reject your AdSense application then you must have an elegant design and layout for your blog/site.
-An elegant design does not mean to have loads of flashy widgets and tons of plugins.
-These flashy and unnecessary widgets and plugins make your blog/site hard to understand thus causing Google to reject AdSense Application.
-In my opinion, you should only add those page elements which are necessary and helps visitors make sense of your blog/site.
+First impression is the last impression, almost everyone has heard it, but very few understand the phrase.
+If you want that Google does not rejects your AdSense application then you must have an elegant design and layout for your blog/site.
+Elegant design does not mean to have loads of flashy widgets and tons of plugins.
+These flashy and unnecessary widgets and plugins makes your blog/site hard to understand thus causing Google to reject AdSense Application.
+In my opinion you should only add those page elements which are necessary and helps visitors make sense of your blog/site.
 Which decreases chances of Google’s rejecting AdSense application.
 Having a premium theme helps a lot.
 But there are also free themes and templates which can be useful.

-Often it happens that a blog/site will have met all of the above requirements but google will still reject AdSense application.
+Often it happens that a blog/site will have met all of the above requirements but google will still rejects AdSense application.
 Bad luck?
 I don’t think so, it has nothing to do with bad luck.
-Somewhere in the site, there is an element or page that is against Google’s policy.
-And that is why Google rejects AdSense application.
+Somewhere in the site there is an element or page that is against Google’s policy that is why Google rejects AdSense application.
 May be the content, published, was copy right protected, may be the traffic source is questionable.
-So if you want to decrease chances of Google to reject your AdSense application then your blog/site must comply with Google’s policy.
-And the best way to do that is by getting antiquated with Google’s policy and making sure that your blog/site does not have elements that are against Google’s policy.
+So if you want to decrease chances of Google to rejecting your AdSense application then your blog/site must comply with Google’s policy.
+The best is to get antiquated with Google’s policy and making sure that your blog/site does not have elements that are against Google’s policy.
 If it does then it increases chances of Google to reject your AdSense application.

 My advice to you will be that don’t rush yourself.
 Mistakes are made when we rush things.
 Take your time and make sure that you have met all the requirements of Google AdSense program before you apply.
 It will make things more difficult if you haven’t met all the requirements for the program.
 Which will increase chances of Google to reject AdSense application.
 So to avoid rejection make sure, by checking and rechecking, your blog/site comply with Google policies.